Shetty4L/walterbot/nlu_data/interrogation.md

 - i can make sure your kids will be looked after
 - i'll make sure you get the minimum time possible
 - i can make sure the judge goes easy on you
-- i can help your family get your money back
+- i can help your family

 ## intent: judge
 - what you did was despicable